glitcchhh/Habit-hero-project/README.md

 - pip

 ### Running the Website
--Running the backend server
+- Running the backend server
-cd backend
+  - cd backend
-uvicorn main:app --reload
+  - uvicorn main:app --reload

--Running the Frontend server
+- Running the Frontend server
 open a new powershell
 npm run dev